Content on this page was generated by AI and has not been manually reviewed.

 • Travel and public networks: minimize exposure when using public Wi-Fi by enforcing security at the edge.

 Tip: If your main goal is simple web browsing privacy on a laptop in a coffee shop, you might not need edge VPN’s complexity.
 A straightforward traditional VPN or a lightweight privacy-focused browser setup could suffice.
+Set up vpn on edgerouter x 2026

 How to choose an edge VPN provider